TStansel/Internship_and_NewGrad_SearchGuide/Guide.md

 No matter how much preparation you do you will not be able to study every type of data structure and every type of algorithm.
 There is always a chance the interviewer gives you a kind of problem you have not practiced.
 Understanding this is a part of the game, and will allow you to deal with rejection much easier.

 #### How to deal with rejection?
 Rejection is a huge part of the recruitment search.
-Learn to let it roll over your back.
+Learn to let it roll off your back.
 Easier said than done, but the following has helped me.

 Understand that companies would much rather not hire a great candidate than hire a terrible one.
 What this means is that many candidates, who are qualified, get filtered out.
 Whether it is because of the automatic resume processor the company uses or getting unlucky and getting a technical problem you have not practiced, you will experience many rejections as you go throughout the recruitment process.